mbu-peter/ai-text-video-generator/README.md

 This is a [Next.js](https://nextjs.org/)

 ## Overview
-Generate text and text short videos using AI
+Generate text and short videos using AI

 ## Getting Started